75lb/handbrake-js/README.md

 ###exec

 Runs HandbrakeCLI with the supplied [options](https://trac.handbrake.fr/wiki/CLIGuide) calling the supplied callback on completion.
-The exec method is best suited for short duration tasks when you can wait until completion for the output.
+The exec method is best suited for short duration tasks where you can wait until completion for the output.

 ####Parameters
-*   options _Object|Thing|Array_
+*   options _Object | Thing | Array_

     [Options](https://trac.handbrake.fr/wiki/CLIGuide) to pass directly to HandbrakeCLI